President of Harvard University

 The president of Harvard University is the chief administrator of Harvard University and the ex officio president of the Harvard Corporation.
 Each is appointed by and is responsible to the other members of that body, who delegate to the president the day-to-day running of the university.

+Originally the President of Harvard College, the post-holder's title changed in 1780, when the Constitution of Massachusetts recognized Harvard College as a university.

 Harvard's current president is Alan Garber, who took office on January 2, 2024, following the resignation of Claudine Gay.
-In August 2024, the Harvard Corporation announced he would be in the position until mid-2027.
+In December 2025, the Harvard Corporation announced his term would be extended indefinitely.

 Role

 The president plays an important part in university-wide planning and strategy.
 Each names a faculty's dean (and, since the foundation of the office in 1994, the university's provost), and grants tenure to recommended professors.
 However, the president is expected to make such decisions after extensive consultation with faculty members.

 Recently, however, the job has become increasingly administrative, especially as fund-raising campaigns have taken on central importance in large institutions such as Harvard.
 Some have criticized this trend to the extent it has prevented the president from focusing on substantive issues in higher education.

 Each president is professor in some department of the university and teaches from time to time.

 The university maintains an official residence for the president's use, which from 1912 until 1971, was President's House, and since then has been Elmwood.